Respect and safety in our community.

 Support and Reporting

 If you experience or witness behaviour that makes you feel unsafe, uncomfortable or concerned, support is available at St Catherine’s College.
-Whether you want to talk things through, seek practical help or explore your options, you can choose who you are comfortable speaking to and how much you wish to share.
-College staff will listen, respect your choices, and provide clear information about support and reporting pathways within the College and through the University of Western Australia or Curtin University.
-Where there is a need to act to ensure safety or meet legal or university obligations, this will be explained to you clearly.
+Whether you want to talk things through, seek practical help, or explore your options, you can decide who you speak with, how much you share, and what steps, if any, you wish to take.
+College staff will listen, respect your choices, and provide clear information about available support and reporting pathways within the College and through the University of Western Australia or Curtin University.
+Where action is required to ensure safety or to meet legal or university obligations, this will be explained to you clearly and sensitively.

 Students can seek support from any of the following people: